Our experience traveling as a gay couple to the holiest city of India: Varanasi. What it's like and the mesmerizing atmosphere by the ghats.

 Varanasi: a city where you see every facet of life before your very eyes!
 From intense worshipping by pilgrims along the River Ganges to open-casket funerals along the ghats, it's full of life going on everywhere you look!

-For us, Varanasi was the most fascinating and interesting place in India.
+For us, Varanasi was the most fascinating place in India.
 It's so real here!
 As you walk along the many “ghats” running along the riverbed, you'll see people doing their laundry in the Ganges, bathing in it, cremating their dead in it, taking pilgrim boat rides in it, some even relieving themselves in it, and so much more.

 At night the ghats are lit up by many different types of light ceremonies taking place creating a very unique and quite intense atmosphere.
 In this article, we've put together our experience of what it was like traveling in Varanasi as a gay couple.